jeevanzzz/puzzle-game-/README.md

 **Installation:**
 **Prerequisites**
-*Java Development Kit (JDK) 8 or later
+Java Development Kit (JDK) 8 or later.
-*An IDE (e.g., Eclipse, IntelliJ IDEA) or a terminal to run Java programs *An Visual Studio Code using java
+An IDE (e.g., Eclipse, IntelliJ IDEA) or a terminal to run Java programs.
+An Visual Studio Code using java.

 **Steps to Run:**
 1. Clone this repository: